eschan145/KingdomsandCastles/README.md

 ### GUI Documentation
 Source code: https://github.com/eschan145/Armies/blob/main/widgets.py

 The GUI interface is completely created by Ethan Chan.
 It includes several different types of interactive widgets, and more are to be added.
+API is provided to create your own widgets, which can subclass the `Widget` base class.
 All events are supported.
 All states can be accessed with `.hover`, `.press`, and `.disable` properties.
 Many widgets have components, which are basically other widgets added within it.
 For example, the toggle widget has three components: label (for the text), image (for the bar), and image (for the knob).
 Its main component is the bar, which takes the hover event and hitbox.
 I worked really hard on the docs and code so please enjoy it.

 To start a GUI interface, use the `Container` class.
 Initialize this once in your `__init__` function.
 To start adding widgets, create widgets with their parameters and properties.
 Add them to the container.
 In the `on_draw` function, call the container's `draw` function.
 To end the container and terminate its events, call its `exit` function.
 If you want to draw each of the widgets's hitboxes, call its `draw_bbox(width, padding)`.
 Calling `destroy()` on a widget disconnects it from the event framework and removes it from the container. `check_collision(x, y)` sees if the `x` and `y` point is colliding with the widget.
 If that fails, use `_check_collision(x, y)`.